 Corporate relocations always need an added layer of insurance

 If you’ve hired a team of office movers in Los Angeles to move your business property, you have to double-check if your property has protection.
 It’s important to get your contract number as well as a copy of the contract that you signed with the relocation firm.
 Based on the details, you can deduce how much insurance you should buy for your corporate relocation.
 Do keep in mind that some moving companies can offer both valuation and full insurance.
 Make sure to check the details with their representative in advance.

 Homeowners and Renter’s Policies

-You may find that your homeowners or renter’s policy covers only about 10 percent of the value of your property while it’s being moved.
+Usually, homeowners’ or renter’s policy covers only about 10 percent of the value of your property during the relocation.
 In this case, it may be a good idea to consider purchasing additional moving insurance.
-This will likely cover your property while it is being moved out of your old house and into the van, while it’s in transport, and while it’s being moved into your new home.
+Insurance covers your property during loading into the truck, during transport, and while unloading at your new home.
 Remember, much of the damage that could occur would take place during these critical phases of the operation.

 Replacement vs. Actual Cash Value

+After consulting with your broker, there is one last matter to settle.
+And that is whether to choose RCV or ACV coverage for your home.
+They’re both certainly beneficial but work in different ways.
 Should you choose replacement value coverage, if your property is lost or destroyed you will receive the cost of replacing the item with a new one.
-If instead you choose actual cash value insurance, you would be reimbursed for the property’s depreciated value.
+If instead, you choose actual cash value insurance, you will receive reimbursement for the property’s depreciated value.
 So, items that are five years old, for instance, will mean that you’ll receive less for those items than if they were brand new.